DataDog/dd-mobile-bridge/API_REFERENCE.md

 The entry point to use Datadog's RUM feature.

+- `setContext(context: map)`

+    Sets the global RUM context (set of attributes) attachd with all future RUM events.

+    - `context`: The global RUM context.

 - `startView(key: string, name: string, timestampMs: long, context: map)`

     Start tracking a RUM View.